Sforeman270/run-buddy/README.md

 ## Purpose

 A website that offers fitness training services.
+Two tiers of client services as well as a magazine for clients.
+The website is interactive, and ready to help clients to fulfill their fitness goals.

 ## Built With
 *HTML